-Gamefication is a pedagogy not a single tool.
-To gamefy a course means to include elements from video games that are so reinforcing for gamers into one's course.
-These elements can include things such as leveling up, unlocking new opportunities, increasing challenge, immediate feedback, etc. It can include using games in the classroom, but it is not necessary to use an actual game to gamefy a course.
+Gamification is a pedagogy not a single tool.
+To gamify a course means to include elements from video games that are so reinforcing for gamers into one's course.
+These elements can include things such as leveling up, unlocking new opportunities, increasing challenge, immediate feedback, etc. It can include using games in the classroom, but it is not necessary to use an actual game to gamify a course.

 Kahoot is a form of student response system (clicker) that students can use with any device.
 Kahoot offers different types of response games (questions, discussion starters, polls) as well as the ability to easily incorporate video and images.

 A presentation program that can deliver content and provide a number of different student activities.
-Students use an internet connected device to respond.
-Teacher can display the student responses.
-Website provides examples of presentations for ideas.
-Free version has limited features (no drawing or draggable slides).
+Students use an internet-connected device to respond.
+The teacher can display the student responses.
+The website provides examples of presentations for ideas.
+The free version has limited features (no drawing or draggable slides).

 Padlet is an electronic bulletin board tool that allows users to post text, images, etc. Electronic bulletin boards can be used to help organize major project materials, brainstorm ideas, or to share information in a different form.

-PlayPosit (Formerly EduCannon) is a program that can be used to embed questions within videos.
+PlayPosit is a program that can be used to embed questions within videos.